abhijeetpraveen/GetJukesBySetting/README.md

 <pre>
 200 - Your request was a success
-404 - When your input Setting or your input Model cannot be found 406 - When any of your inputs is invalid
+404 - When your input Setting or your input Model cannot be found 406 - When any of your inputs is/are invalid
 </pre>
 These messages are shown in more detail when you use the application but are here for your reference